Arkle ace Douvan favoured in 2017 Champion Chase betting

 The gelding is unbeaten in eight starts for leading Irish trainer Willie Mullins, and made it four from four over the larger obstacles when slamming Sizing John by seven lengths on the opening day of the Festival.

 Douvan was always travelling well and powered clear after jumping two from home.
+Check out the latest horse racing betting odds at our Sportsbook!

 Despite making a mistake at the last, the six-year-old ran on strongly to register a comfortable success.
 Connections believe Douvan is a future Gold Cup horse, but the Champion Chase is the obvious target for him next year.